Sighmantaneous/soc_d-v_project/index.md

 categories: demo
 ---

-For this project we have to demonstrate our understanding of VGA output using the BASYS 3 Xilinx board and the vivado software suite.
-Demonstrating a understanding of timers as well as how to display 12bit colours via VGA.
+In this SoC project, I have adapted an FPGA VGA driver to display graphics on a 640x480 display using the BASYS 3 Xilinx board and the vivado software suite.
+This is a blog of my experience throughout the project.

 ## **My VGA Design Edit**